-Let us next look at the restriction operator.
-The following definition is relevant for creating coherent processes under action restriction (App.~\ref{sec:restriction}). \begin{definition} A policy $\pi$ is called \emph{precedence-closed} for $L \subseteq \L$ if $\ell_1 \in L$ and $\pi \Vdash \ell_1 \ordpre \ell_2$ implies $\ell_2 \in L$. \end{definition} Again, the fact that $P$ is locally coherent does not imply that $P \restrict L$ is locally coherent.
-Consider the process $Q \eqdef (s + a \col s \cpar b \cseq \ol{s}) \restrict s$ which is conformant and pivotable.
-The signal $s$ blocks the action $a$ by priority in the thread $s + a \col s$.
-For the communication partner $\ol{s}$ to become active, however, it needs the synchronisation with an external action $\ol{b}$.
-The transition $ Q \Derives{a}{\eset}{(\one \cpar b \cseq \ol{s})\restrict s} (b \cseq \ol{s}) \restrict s$ generated by $(\RestrR)$ does not provide enough information in the blocking set $H$ and environment $E$ for us to be able to characterise the environments in which the action $a$ is blocked.
+generated by $(\RestrR)$ does not provide enough information in the blocking set $H$ and environment $E$ for us to be able to characterise the environments in which the action $a$ is blocked.
 For instance, the parallel composition $Q \cpar \ol{b}$ will internally set the sender $\ol{s}$ free and thus block the $a$-transition.
-From the above transition the $(\ParR_3)$ rule permits $Q \cpar \ol{b}$ to offer the $a$-step.
+From the above transition the $(\ComR)$ rule permits $Q \cpar \ol{b}$ to offer the $a$-step.
 This is not right as it is internally blocked and does not commute with the $b \cpar \ol{b}$ reduction.
 A simple solution to avoid such problems and preserve confluence is to force restricted signals so they do not block any visible actions.
 This restriction suffices in many cases.